christoffel1989/tiny-interpreter/README.md

 >>> f = 5
 ans = 5
 ```
-In this way, the variable of number, boolean and, array can be regarded as lambda with the constant result.
+In this way, the variable of number, boolean or, an array can be regarded as lambda with the constant result.

 # Use Recursion Function
 Intepretor supports to define a recursion fuction.